apollographql/apollo-tooling/packages/apollo-cli/README.md

 ## Typescript and Flow

-When using `apollo-codegen` with Typescript or Flow, make sure to add the `__typename` introspection field to every selection set within your graphql operations.
+When using the codegen command with Typescript or Flow, make sure to add the `__typename` introspection field to every selection set within your graphql operations.

 If you're using a client like `apollo-client` that does this automatically for your GraphQL operations, pass in the `--addTypename` option to `apollo codegen:generate` to make sure the generated Typescript and Flow types have the `__typename` field as well.
 This is required to ensure proper type generation support for `GraphQLUnionType` and `GraphQLInterfaceType` fields.